 But, depending on your situation, you may even find yourself using a combination of Java, Scala, and Python in Spark environments.
 In any case, we have you covered the following tutorials organized around specific languages.

 In addition to the previously described features and benefits, Spark is gaining popularity because of a vibrant ecosystem of component development.
 These components augment Spark Core.
 The following components are available for Spark:

-Machine Learning MLLib
+Spark ML – Machine Learning

 Spark vs. Hadoop?

 A common misconception is that Spark and Hadoop are competitors.
-If the conversation is around whether Spark and MapReduce are competing approaches towards solving the processing of big data, then, yeah, the answer could easily be yes.
+If the conversation is around whether Spark and MapReduce are competing approaches for solving the processing of big data, then, yeah, the answer could easily be yes.
 The way MapReduce and Spark approach the problem of processing large amounts of data differs.
 So, in one sense, they compete.

 But, it’s just as important to know the Spark Hadoop or Hadoop Spark relationship is symbiotic.
-Spark is able to leverage an existing Hadoop-based infrastructure.
+Spark is able to leverage existing Hadoop-based infrastructure.
 First and foremost, Spark can utilize YARN and HDFS.
 This is the heart of most Hadoop environments.
 In addition, Spark is able to integrate with Hive and HBase without jumping through a million hoops.

 As you learn more about Apache Spark, Hadoop related questions will eventually arise.
 While Spark presents an alternative to MapReduce, Hadoop constructs such as YARN and HDFS are still valuable in Spark based solutions today and foreseeable future.